Proposed policy update on foods derived from somatic cell nuclear transfer (SCNT) clones and their offspring

 After a review of all available information, the scientific opinion concludes that foods derived from healthy cattle and swine clones and their offspring are as safe as foods from traditionally bred animals.
 The Canadian scientific opinion agrees with those published by the:

-Based on the conclusions of the scientific opinion, Health Canada's Food Directorate determined these foods should be regulated in the same manner as those from traditionally bred animals.
-Foods derived from SCNT clones of other animals such as goat, sheep, etc., (that is, not cattle or swine) will continue to be novel and require a mandatory pre-market safety assessment.
+Based on the conclusions of the scientific opinion, Health Canada's Food and Nutrition Directorate is proposing that these foods should be regulated in the same manner as those from traditionally bred animals.
+Foods derived from SCNT clones of other animals such as goat, sheep, etc., (that is, not cattle or swine) would continue to be novel and require a mandatory pre-market safety assessment.

-Consequently, foods derived from SCNT cloned cattle and swine and their offspring will no longer be considered novel foods and as such are no longer subject to pre-market notification under Division 28, Part B of the Food and Drug Regulations.
-Manufacturers, producers and importers of foods derived from these animals are responsible for ensuring these products comply with all applicable legislation including the:
+Consequently, foods derived from SCNT cloned cattle and swine and their offspring would no longer be considered novel foods and as such would no longer be subject to pre-market notification under Division 28, Part B of the Food and Drug Regulations.
+Manufacturers, producers and importers of foods derived from these animals would remain responsible for ensuring these products comply with all applicable legislation including the: